 The following links are not valid:

-Zoom link copied from the browser after joining: https://app.zoom.us/wc/*
+Links copied from the browser after joining: app.zoom.us/wc/*

-The zoom link must be present in the location, description, or agenda fields of the calendar event (or contained in the email body or text pasted in the ad-hoc form on the Upcoming page).
+The Zoom link must be present in the location, description, or agenda field of the calendar event (or in the email body / text pasted into the ad-hoc form on the Upcoming Meetings page).

 Joining the Zoom call

-The MeetGeek Notetaker joins Zoom calls as a participant at the scheduled start time.
-It's not necessary for you to also join the meeting in order for the Notetaker to record it.
-It joins the meeting independently of you.
+The Notetaker joins Zoom calls as a participant at the scheduled start time.
+You don't need to join yourself — it joins and records independently.
 By default, the Notetaker is named after you.

-Note: The keywords "MeetGeek Bot" are required in order for it to tell apart the real persons vs. bots and correctly detect the end of the meeting.
+Note: The keyword "MeetGeek Bot" must remain in the Notetaker's name so it can tell real participants apart from bots and correctly detect the end of the meeting.
 On the Business plan, the name can be customized from the Settings page.

 Recording the Zoom call

-Once the recording is started, the Notetaker will send a recording disclaimer on the chat.
-This is an indication that the recording started successfully.
-On the Business plan, the recording notification message can be customized from the Settings page.
-It has a fixed beginning and customizable content afterward.
+The Notetaker waits up to 15 minutes for at least one non-bot participant to join before it starts recording.
+Once recording begins, it posts a recording disclaimer in the chat — your confirmation that recording started successfully.
+On the Business plan, the disclaimer message can be customized from the Settings page (it has a fixed beginning and customizable content afterward).

 Analyzing the Zoom call

-The meeting analysis starts after the meeting ends or the Notetaker is removed.
-During the analysis, the meeting is listed with analyzing flag on the Past meetings page.
+Analysis starts once the meeting ends or the Notetaker is removed.
+During analysis, the meeting appears with an "analyzing" flag on the Past Meetings page.

-Note: Sometimes, the Notetaker may fail to detect that the meeting has ended if in the Zoom call there were other "bot" attendees which were recognized by MeetGeek as real participants.
-If this happens, the Pause button from the Upcoming page will force the Notetaker to leave the call and start the analysis.
+Note: Occasionally the Notetaker may fail to detect that a meeting has ended if other "bot" attendees in the call were recognized as real participants.
+If this happens, the Pause button on the Upcoming Meetings page forces the Notetaker to leave and start analysis.

-The following settings can be modified from the Zoom portal - Meeting tab - Security Section:
+The following settings can be changed from the Zoom portal, under the Meeting tab → Security section:

-If you're not the admin of your Zoom account, you may not be able to modify (or see) some of the settings, depending on whether they are (b)locked by the admin of your Zoom account.
-If the settings are not listed among the profile settings, ask your Zoom admin to unlock the option for you.
+If you're not the admin of your Zoom account, some settings may be locked or hidden.
+If a setting isn't listed among your profile settings, ask your Zoom admin to unlock it for you.

 End-to-end (E2EE) encryption for meetings (Blocker)

-The Notetaker joins the Zoom calls from the web client.
-If End-to-end (E2EE) encryption for meetings is enabled, the Notetaker will not be able to join as E2EE requires all meeting participants to join from the Zoom desktop client, mobile app, or Zoom Rooms.
+The Notetaker joins Zoom calls from the web client.
+If End-to-end (E2EE) encryption is enabled, the Notetaker can't join — E2EE requires all participants to join from the Zoom desktop client, mobile app, or Zoom Rooms.

 Join from your browser (Blocker)

-The Notetaker joins the Zoom calls from the web client.
-If Join from your browser is disabled, it will not be able to join.
+Because the Notetaker joins from the web client, if Join from your browser is disabled it won't be able to join.

 Zoom security options